GoteoFoundation/goteo-api/README.md

 Configure a proper `config_test.py` before testing

-First time you may want to reste the test database:
+First time you may want to reset the test database:

 ```bash
 ./run-tests --reset-database